 Comforter vs Duvet

-Picking between a comforter and a duvet can feel like a right rigmarole. 😅
+Picking between a comforter and a duvet can feel like a bit of a nightmare. 😅

-Some sleepers love the plug‑and‑play nature of a comforter.
-Others prefer the flexibility and washability of a duvet system.
+Some sleepers love the plug‑and‑play nature of a comforter, while others prefer the flexibility and washability of a duvet.

 Both keep you warm, but their structure, style, and upkeep are poles apart.

-Below, we’ll break down duvet vs comforter, add in what is a bedspread, and serve up a simple decision checklist so you can snooze in style. 👇
+Below, we’ll break down duvet vs comforter and serve up a simple decision checklist so you can snooze in style. 👇

 Understanding how each option is built - and how it behaves in daily life - will steer you towards the right choice for your bed.